 It was a great experience for all of us, and all the kids I talked to seemed genuinely excited and engaged.
 Can’t wait for next year!Festival Volunteer

-Volunteers will need to be available from noon to 5:30 on April 4, plus for several hours of training either the night before or the morning of the festival.
+Volunteers will need to be available from 11:30 to 4:30 on February 25, 2017, plus for several hours of training either the night before or the morning of the festival.
 Volunteers all receive a T-shirt.
 Honorariums may be available, depending on our funding.